airaperez/Portfolio-Projects/Animal Shelter Intakes and Outcomes/README.md

 ![Figure_1](https://github.com/airaperez/Portfolio-Projects/assets/110292677/599dae46-2e11-4d1f-8ce4-ed4d60480fce)

-Both intakes and releases follow a similar trend, as illustrated in the figure above.
+Both intakes and outcomes follow a similar trend, as illustrated in the figure above.
 A seasonal pattern is evident in both, wherein higher numbers are commonly observed during the middle of the year and drops by the year's end.
 As expected, during the COVID-19 pandemic, a drastic decrease in both intakes and outcomes are observed.
 However, since 2021, the numbers have been starting to increase and revert to its pattern pre-pandemic.

 #### Monthly trend of intakes and outcomes